 She holds an Economics degree from Vassar College in the US and an MBA from the Richard Ivey Business School.
 She has worked across sectors including retail, real-estate, manufacturing, healthcare and the non-profit arena.
 At KPMG she worked with complex organizations including provincial ministries and major hospitals, assisting decision making, clinical redesign and strategic planning.
 She has local and provincial healthcare experience, including as senior strategy advisor for the introduction of diabetes prevention technology at BC Children’s Hospital and on a health startup accelerator for the Praxis Spinal Cord Institute.
 She has prior experience working with a neuroscience startup that improves the lives of people with brain injury.

 Arushi also has international experience, which includes consulting with the World Bank, and has lived in the US, UK, South Africa, Nigeria and Egypt.
 As a keynote speaker across BC schools and universities, Arushi focuses on diversity, social inclusion and the arts.
 Her novel When Morning Comes, set in apartheid-era South Africa, has been reviewed internationally.

-Please click the links to view meeting minutes from our Board and the Community Advisory Committee for Temporary Modular Housing
+View meeting minutes from the Community Advisory Committee for Temporary Modular Housing